 - What podcast do you like listening to?
 What is it about?

 - When do you feel most loved?

-- What book are you reading?
-Tell me about it.
+- What is the book are you reading about?

 Often kids are more talkative when you are sharing activities together.
 Here are 42 fun activities to share with your kids.